Is a Vibrating Foam Roller Worth It? | 321 STRONG Answers

 | Maintenance | ✗ Charging, motor wear | ✓ None |

-If you need targeted work on calves or the IT band, pair your roller with the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
+If you need targeted work on calves or the IT band (a thick strip of connective tissue running along the outside of your thigh from hip to knee), pair your roller with the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
 It addresses specific trigger points more precisely than broad-surface rollers and fits easily in a gym bag.
 For full-body routines, foam rolling covers more ground than percussion massage devices in less time, since you can work large areas like the thoracic spine and IT band in a single pass without repositioning.

 ## Frequently Asked Questions